 This is where telematics comes into play.

-As fleet-management companies (FMCs), carriers and other companies with fleets different telematics providers and their vehicle-tracking systems, it’s critical to consider a few key factors before making a final decision.
+As fleet-management companies (FMCs), carriers and other companies with fleets look into different telematics providers and their vehicle-tracking systems, it’s critical to consider a few key factors before making a final decision.

 To aid in this process, the ACERTUS compliance team has outlined the top three qualities companies should look for in a telematics provider.